Julia Roberts makes a rare confession

 “And so I felt that I had the luxury.
 I didn’t have to pick one or the other.
 You didn’t have to make the choice.
 Of either/or.”

-“So it was easy to pause work life to nurture my home life,” she said before resigning from the topic.
+“So it was easy to pause work life to nurture my home life,” she remarked before resigning from the topic.